LIVING MOVEMENT

 Pushing Hands is a term given to describe a whole range of partner exercises, both choreographed and freestyle and based on the martial art that is Tai Chi Chuan.
 These exercises, based on principles of softening, yielding, listening and following encourage you to respond to situations creatively and along the way find out a bit more about yourself.

-PUSHING HANDS
+PUSHING HANDS AND PARTNERWORK

 Plato sums it up pretty well there, dont you think?
 Bearing in mind, of course, that the person you're finding out about is yourself as much as 'the other'.
 For me, this pretty much describes the pushing hands journey of enquiry.